 Finally, we apply adversarial training, but this time on the abstraction $\alpha$ obtained via representation refinement, resulting in new functions $f$ and $g_h$.
 Overall, this results in an adversarially robust model $m_i = \langle f, g_h, \alpha \rangle$.

 \paragraph{Step 4: Learning accurate models} Although the model~$m_i$ is robust, it provides predictions only for a subset of the samples for which it has enough confidence (i.e., $g_h(x)\!\geq\!h$).
-To increase the ratio of samples for which our approach makes a prediction (i.e., does not abstain), we perform two steps: \captionn{i} generate a new dataset $\dataset_{i+1}$ by annotating the program with the predictions made by the learned model $m_i$, as shown in \Figref{overview}\textit{e}, and removing successfully predicted samples, and \captionn{ii} learn another model $m_{i+1}$ on the new dataset $\dataset_{i+1}$.
+To increase the ratio of samples for which our approach makes a prediction (i.e., does not abstain), we perform two steps: \captionn{i} generate a new dataset $\dataset_{i+1}$ by annotating the program with the predictions made by the learned model $m_i$, and removing successfully predicted samples, and \captionn{ii} learn another model $m_{i+1}$ on the new dataset $\dataset_{i+1}$.
 We repeat this process for as long as the new learned model predicts some of the samples in $\dataset_{i+1}$.

-\paragraph{Advantages of learning multiple models} There are two key reasons for learning multiple models, instead of a single model.
-First, each model $m_{i+1}$ can depend on the results of already learned models $m_{1\dots i}$.
-As an example, model $m_{i+1}$ can learn that the left hand side of assignment \scode{v\!=\!parseInt} has the same type as the right hand side, since the type of \scode{parseInt} was already predicted by $m_i$.
-Model $m_{i+1}$ is more meaningful and robust when compared to a single model trained on the entire dataset.
-Second, each model learns to abstract the program representation differently based on~the predictions it makes.
-For example, the abstraction for predicting the type of \scode{parseInt} is independent of the arguments ({ \scode{parseInt(\_,~\_)}}), but the abstraction for predicting the second argument type is not ({ \scode{parseInt(\_,~radix)}}).
-Using a~single model to predict both would lead to either reduced robustness or accuracy, depending on which abstraction is~used.
+Training multiple models is beneficial because: \captionn{i} the models are easier to train as well as easier to make robust as they do not try to learn all predictions, \captionn{ii} it allows conditioning on the predictions learned by earlier models which helps both interpretability and robustness.
+For example, the model $m_{i+1}$ can learn that the left hand side of the assignment \scode{v\!=\!parseInt} has the same type as the right hand side, since the type of \scode{parseInt} was already predicted by $m_i$.
+Interestingly, if we think of each model as a learned set of rules, we can essentially apply the models to a given program in a~fixed point style (similar to how a traditional sound static analysis works), and \captionn{iii} each model learns a different representation $\alpha$ that is specialized for the predictions it makes.
+For example, while predicting the type of \scode{parseInt} is independent of the argument values ({ \scode{parseInt(\_,~\_)}}), predicting the second argument type is not ({ \scode{parseInt(\_,~radix)}}).
+Using a~single abstraction to predict both would lead to either reduced robustness or accuracy, depending on which abstraction is~used.